Barclays sued by California utility over alleged electric market manipulation

-BRIEF-R&I affirms Gunma Bank's rating at "A+" and announces stable outlook -R&I

-* Rating and Investment Information, Inc. (R&I) affirmed the company's rating at "A+" -R&I

-June 23 A California water utility filed a class action lawsuit on Tuesday to recoup losses in the electric market that it blames on Barclays Bank Plc, which the U.S. government fined $453 million in 2013 for manipulating electricity prices.
+A California water utility filed a class action lawsuit on Tuesday to recoup losses in the electric market that it blames on Barclays Bank Plc [BARCR.UL], which the U.S. government fined $453 million in 2013 for manipulating electricity prices.

 The lawsuit was filed by Merced Irrigation District, a state-recognized utility that oversees generation and distribution of electricity in Merced County, California.